 How will your lifestyle change?

 Are you looking to enjoy life more and work less enough to scale back your lifestyle?
 Or, do you want to grow your lifestyle and start enjoying the finer things in life?

 Again, there are no wrong answers here.
 Be honest with yourself so you can plan accordingly to reach those goals.

 So, now tell me… where do you see yourself in three years?

 Now that you know exactly where you want to be, you can look for writing opportunities that fit your preferred lifestyle.
 And, start acquiring the skills you need to learn to earn the amount of money you want.

-Now, you can move on to the next two steps by setting some goals that will take you to your dream life, and successfully developing a plan for achieving those goals.
+Now, you can move on to the next two steps by setting some goals that will take you to your dream life, and successfully developing a plan for achieving your version of writing success.